Welcome to the San Diego Solar Power Information Page

 Electricity from SDG&E starts at “expensive” and goes up to “insane” depending on how much you use.
-Even households who do their best to conserve energy often end up spending $0.17 per kWh or more.
+Even households who do their best to conserve energy often end up spending $0.24 per kWh or more.
 And if SDG&E has its way, that number will be going up soon—by a lot.
-Good news though: your rooftop solar system will be feeding energy back onto the grid and bringing your bill down into the lower tier.
+Good news though: your rooftop solar system will be feeding energy back onto the grid and bringing your bill down.
 The more they charge, the more you’ll save.

 Another wrinkle in the fabric of ultra-high electric prices is that SDG&E wants to transition everyone from its current tiered rate structure, where you pay more if you use more, to a new Time-of-Use (TOU) billing structure, where you pay more for using electricity during “peak” time, generally 4 pm to 9 pm, Monday through Friday.

 Going solar in SDG&E territory means jumping ahead of that curve, because new solar owners are automatically enrolled on a similar TOU billing plan, meaning they earn more for every kWh sent to the grid during those peak hours.
 Your solar installer can design a system that’ll maximize energy production during peak hours and save you the most money possible.